J-T-de/Villagepp/wiki/aiv_file_format.md

 - an array
 - a map/matrix

-Before discussing the each of the section, we want to state that the map sections are `100 x 100`, enumerated from left to right (x-direction), from top to bottom (y-direction).
+Before discussing the each of the section, we want to state that the map sections are `100 x 100`, enumerated from top to bottom (index `i`) and left to right (index `j`).

 ## x_view and y_view

 Specifies the viewport within the aiv editor, `x_view` goes from left (0) to right (0x97F=2431), `y_view` from top (0) to bottom (0x97F=2431).

-## unknown
+## random_state

-Pseudo-random data.
-This gets initialized when starting the editor, and does not change when editing the aiv.
-Filling this section with random data does not break the aiv.
-Some observations:

-- if one interprets the the first 16 bytes as header, the remaining data can be interpreted as `100 x 100` int32_t array.
-For all entries, the most significant bit is 0, so all entries are non-negative.
-Furthermore no 0.
-- if one interprets the the first 16 bytes as header, the remaining data can be interpreted as `200 x 200` int8_t array.
-Here, all int8_t values are contained.
-- if one interprets the last 8 bytes as two uint32_t, all vanilla aiv end with `10001 1` or `1 1` (also the dummy aivs ones I tested)
+Internal state of the random number generator.
+Presumely only used to initialize the `gmap`.
+Shoutout to [JuGGerNaunT](https://www.moddb.com/members/juggernaunt) for this finding!

 ## bmap_size